The Photowalk

 Show episodes

-REFLECTIONS is a short-form feature within The Photowalk podcast, offering thoughtful observations on a creative life and the themes that we so often talk about on Fridays: perfectionism, impostor syndrome, comparison, confidence and more.
-It’s a pause at the start of the week to recalibrate, recorded in the studio bet
+REFLECTIONS is a short-form feature within The Photowalk podcast, offering thoughtful observations on a creative life and the themes that we often discuss on Fridays, including perfectionism, impostor syndrome, comparison, confidence, and more.
+It’s a pause at the start of the week to recalibrate, recorded in the studi

-REFLECTIONS is a short-form feature within The Photowalk podcast, offering thoughtful observations on a creative life and the themes that we so often talk about on Fridays: perfectionism, impostor syndrome, comparison, confidence and more.
-It’s a pause at the start of the week to recalibrate, recorded in the studio bet
+REFLECTIONS is a short-form feature within The Photowalk podcast, offering thoughtful observations on a creative life and the themes that we often discuss on Fridays, including perfectionism, impostor syndrome, comparison, confidence, and more.
+It’s a pause at the start of the week to recalibrate, recorded in the studi